Get

 2. How Old Are They?

 If the dog was relinquished, the shelter might be able to indicate age.
 If the dog has seen a vet since getting to the shelter, they might have been able to estimate the dog’s age.
-However, a vet will usually use the condition of teeth and factors like this to help determine an age.
+However, if there is no other information, a vet will usually look at their teeth, eyes, or coat to help determine their age.

 These can be unreliable, especially if the dog has not been well looked after in the past.